 Turnover is measured at the fair value of the consideration received or receivable, net of discounts and value added taxes.
-Turnover includes revenue earned from the sale of goods.
-Turnover from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have transferred to the buyer ie on despatch to the customer.
+Turnover includes revenue earned from the sale of goods and from the rendering of services.
+Turnover from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have transferred to the buyer.
+Turnover from the rendering of services is recognised by reference to the stage of completion of the contract.
+The stage of completion of a contract is measured by comparing the costs incurred for work performed to date to the total estimated contract costs.